FRC1756-Argos/2022-Robot/README.md

 When commissioning a new robot, you should set the instance type to either "Competition" or "Practice" by creating a text file readable by `lvuser` on the RoboRIO at path `/home/lvuser/robotInstance`.
 The content of this file should be just the text `Competition` or `Practice` with no whitespace preceding.
 If no valid instance is found at runtime, competition instance will be used and an error will be generated.

+### Vision

+See [vision readme](vision/READMEM.md) for information on which pipelines to use and which indices to install these pipelines on.

 ## Project Setup

 ### Pre-Commit